 2022 End of Semester 1 Statement of Attainment Reports

 The teachers of St Patrick’s are committed to real-time, continuous reporting.
-As a parent, this means that you have access to your son’s performance on all assessment tasks via PAM within two weeks of the assessment being submitted.
+As a parent, this means that you have access to your son’s performance on all summative assessment tasks via PAM within two weeks of the assessment being submitted.
 Feedback for each assessment task has been provided in a number of forms including assessment rubrics, criterion sheets, annotated assessment tasks, or direct use of the written feedback section within PAM.
-I encourage each parent to make direct contact with your son’s subject teachers if they wish to discuss elements of the report and in regards to ongoing progress and results throughout Semester 2.
+I encourage each parent to make contact with your son’s teachers regarding their progress or results throughout the year.

 2023 External VET Applications